Myanmar security forces kill nine as Indonesia, envoys call for end to violence

-(Reuters) - Security forces killed at least nine opponents of Myanmar’s Feb.
-1 coup on Friday, a funeral service and media said, as Indonesia urged an end to violence and Western ambassadors condemned what they called the military’s immoral, indefensible actions.
+(Reuters) - Security forces killed at least nine opponents of Mynamar’s military junta on Friday, a funeral service and media said, as Southeast Asian countries urged an end to the violence and Western ambassadors condemned what they called the army’s “immoral, indefensible” actions.

-Police and soldiers have used increasingly violent tactics to suppress demonstrations by supporters of detained elected leader Aung San Suu Kyi, but that has not deterred the protesters and crowds turned out again on Friday.
+Police and soldiers have used increasingly harsh tactics to suppress demonstrations since the military ousted the elected government of Aung San Suu Kyi in a coup on Feb.1.
+But crowds of protesters turned out again on Friday.

-Security forces opened fire in a confrontation in the central town of Aungban as they tried to clear a protesters’ barricade, media and a witness reported.
+Security forces opened fire in the central town of Aungban as they tried to clear a protesters’ barricade, media and a witness reported.

 “Security forces came to remove barriers but the people resisted and they fired,” the witness, who declined to be identified, said by telephone.

-An official with Aungban’s funerary service, who declined to be identified, told Reuters eight people were killed, seven on the spot and one wounded person who died after being taken to hospital in the nearby town of Kalaw.
+An official with Aungban’s funerary service told Reuters eight people were killed, seven on the spot and one wounded person who died after being taken to hospital.

 One protester was killed in the northeastern town of Loikaw, the Myanmar Now news portal said.
-One person was shot and killed in the main city of Yangon, social media posts showed.
+One person was shot and killed in Myanmar’s main city Yangon, social media posts showed.
 Reuters could not confirm that death.

 Police ordered people in some Yangon neighbourhoods to dismantle barricades and have been hunting for protest leaders, residents said.
-Video on social media showed police forcing a man to crawl down on a street on all fours.
+Parts of Yangon are under martial law.

 Demonstrators were also out in the second city of Mandalay, the central towns of Myingyan and Katha, and Myawaddy in the east, witnesses and media reported.